zhaojun-szh-9815/EC530/ec530_app/README.md

 ## 3. API

-This project used **[device_api](https://github.com/zhaojun-szh-9815/EC530/blob/main/Project2/device_api.py)** in project2.
+This project used **[device_api](https://github.com/zhaojun-szh-9815/EC530/blob/main/Project2/device_api.py)** and **[chat_api](https://github.com/zhaojun-szh-9815/EC530/blob/main/Project2/chat_api.py)** in project2.
-When run this project, make sure run device api firstly.
+When run this project, make sure run device and chat api firstly.
-And when register, the user will register in my device_api and firebase at the same time automatically.
+And when register, the user will register in my device_api, chat_api and firebase at the same time automatically.

 ## 4. Demonstration